BabylonJS/Documentation/content/How_To/material/CreateBox_Per_Face_Textures_And_Colors.md

 ---
-title: How To Map Material to Individual Mesh Faces
+title: Map Materials to Individual Mesh Faces
+image:
+description: Learn how to apply different materials to different faces of a mesh.
+keywords: welcome, babylon.js, diving deeper, materials, face materials
+further-reading:
+video-overview:
+video-content:
 ---

 This method is only available when creating a mesh using the _MeshBuilder_ method.